 A novel about marriage, love and family by one of Australia's most beloved authors

 Things haven't gone well for Simon Larsen lately.
-He adores his wife, Tansy, and his children, but since his business failed and he lost the family home, he can't seem to get off the couch.
+He adores his wife and children, but since his business failed and he lost the family home, he can't seem to get off the couch.
 His larger-than-life in-laws, the Schnabels, won't get off his case.
 To keep everyone happy, Simon needs to do one little job: he has a week to landscape a friend's backyard for an important Schnabel family event.

 Toni Jordan has worked as a molecular biologist, quality control chemist, TAB operator and door-to-door aluminium siding salesperson.
 She is the author of six novels including the international bestseller Addition, which was longlisted for the Miles Franklin Award, Nine Days, which was awarded Best Fiction at the 2012 Indie Awards and was named in Kirkus Review's top 10 Historical Novels of 2013, and Our Tiny, Useless Hearts, which was longlisted for the International Dublin Literary Award.
 Toni has been published widely in newspapers and magazines.
 She holds a Bachelor of Science in physiology and a PhD in Creative Arts.
 Toni lives in Melbourne.